Cori L. McGuire’s Refined Parenting Coordination Method

 • and a neutral professional to help contain conflict

-Parenting Coordination provides that structure without re‑litigating the past and without expanding the authority of the Parenting Coordinator beyond what the law allows.
+Parenting Coordination provides this structure without re‑litigating the past and without expanding the Parenting Coordinator’s authority beyond what the law allows.

 Two Distinct Stages of Parenting Coordination